raystack/optimus/docs/docs/development/building-plugin.md

 ##### Optimus cli

 There could be scenarios where it is not possible or maybe not convenient to modify the base execution image and still task need context configuration values.
 One easy way to do this is by wrapping the base docker image into another docker image and using optimus binary to request task context.
 Optimus command will internally send a GRPC call and store the output in `${JOB_DIR}/in/` directory.
-It will create one `.env` file containing all the configuration files and all the asset files belong to the provided task.
+It will create one `.env` file containing all the configurations, one `.secret` file with environment variables with potentially sensitive values, and all the asset files belong to the provided task.
 Optimus command can be invoked as

 ```shell
 OPTIMUS_ADMIN_ENABLED=1 /opt/optimus admin build instance $JOB_NAME --project $PROJECT --output-dir $JOB_DIR --type $INSTANCE_TYPE --name $INSTANCE_NAME --scheduled-at $SCHEDULED_AT --host $OPTIMUS_HOSTNAME